generieyyc/Product-preview-card-component/README.md

 ### Continued development

-This is my first practice on flexbox.
+This is my second practice on flexbox.
 I am getting the hang of it but still lots of things to learn.
 I will focus more on using grid, simplifying my code and practice on changing pictues for mobile.